Friay, December 24, AD 2021.

 Kurz’s number is applicable to BC forest fires, and is probably accurate for Oregon and Washington fires, as the ecosystems are similar.
 His number might be somewhat less accurate for Northern California fires, as the ecosystems are somewhat different.
 His number might be inaccurate for some Southern California fires, as some ecosystems there are very different.
 Despite these differences, his is the only number that I know of that relates hectares burned to MT of CO2 equivalent produced.
 So I use it for all wildfires, regardless of ecosystem or geographic location.
 The U.S. Government does not that I know of derive Kurz-type numbers for U.S. ecosystems; it has historically neglected to take into account CO2 produced by wildfires.

 1: I do not use CalFire numbers, because their numbers are not official until CalFire administrators get together with other Cal wildfire agencies, the State Fire Marshal’s Office and CalStats administrators, and publish them and other stats and charts in the Redbook.
-That publishing project takes more than nine months.
+That publishing project takes at least eleven months; as of Dec.
+12, 2021, the Redbook for 2020 is still not published.